FSU Fund Structure

 Fund 620 – Designated-Concessions

 The revenue in this fund is received from vending machines and other concessions located on campus.
 These commissions are allocated from the President to the VPs and then to the various colleges/departments.
-Designated concessions has the same expenditure rules as auxiliary expenditures and is therefore commonly grouped together.
+Designated concessions have the same expenditure guidelines as auxiliary expenditures and are therefore commonly grouped together.
 Expenditures must result in a general benefit to the University.
 These funds should be spent in accordance with auxiliary expenditure guidelines.

 C&G (Contracts & Grants) Funds